alvinzipagan09/google-form-email-automation/README.md

 I built an automation system using Google Forms, Google Sheets, and Google Apps Script that automatically sends a confirmation email to the hotel owner whenever a customer submits a payment form.

 📌 Problem
-Manual tracking of guest payments was inefficient.
+The hotel’s manual workflow for tracking guest payments was time-consuming and prone to delays.
 Staff had to:

-• Manually check form responses
+• Constantly monitor form responses in Google Sheets
-• Send confirmation emails manually
+• Manually draft and send payment confirmation emails
+• Risk missing entri

 🚀 Solution
 Using Google Apps Script, I automated the process to: